batchteam2020/E_E/README.md

 2. crop_person
  ```
-    cut person regoin by roi returned by yolo
+    cut person contour by roi returned by yolo
  ```
 3. frames_to_video
  ```